 Provides free access to MEDLINE, the NLM database of more than 11 million bibliographic citations and abstracts in the fields of medicine, nursing, dentistry, veterinary medicine, health care systems, and preclinical sciences.
 Includes access to additional selected life sciences journals not in MEDLINE.
 Links to the full-text of articles at participating publishers web sites.
 Links to the molecular biology databases maintained by NCBI.
 Interface developed by the National Center for Biotechnology Information (NCBI) at the National Library of Medicine (NLM), located at the National Institutes of Health (NIH).
 Links to full-text of selected articles are available using this URL to access PubMed.

 Includes all of the content available in MEDLINE as well as cover-to-cover full text for 1,014 journals indexed as cover-to-cover in MEDLINE, including hundreds of journals not available as full text in any other EBSCO database.

-Westlaw is a major legal research service providing legal and law-related documents.
-It includes federal and state cases; statutes; regulations; administrative rulings; legislative histories; legal newspapers and journals; the KeyCite citator and general news.
-Most legal materials include Westlaw editorial enhancements.
-Westlaw employs the West Topic and Key Number System.
+Westlaw is a comprehensive legal research service providing legal and law-related documents.
+It provides primary and secondary legal resources.
 Westlaw passwords are distributed at orientation, & afterwards at the Reference Desk.
-Law School faculty, students, and staff are provided individual accounts to Westlaw.
-We are contractually unable to provide access to anyone else.
+Law School faculty, students, and staff receive individual accounts to Westlaw.